Exact orbifold fillings of contact manifolds

 Since we can achieve transversality for $\cH_{(0,(\Id)), (0,(\Id))}$ for $J_t$ time-independent on $\BB/G$ and then curves in $\cH_{(0,(\Id)), (0,(\Id))}$ must be $S^1$-invariant as the expected dimension is $0$.
 Hence the equation becomes $\partial_su+\rho(s)\nabla f=0,\partial_tu=0$, and we see that $\cH_{(0,(\Id)), (0,(\Id))}$ is also $\bullet/G$ consisting only of the constant map resting at $0$.
 As a consequence, we have that \# $\tilde{\cM}_{\gamma_0,(0,(\Id))}$ is also $1$ by \eqref{eqn:stokes}. \end{proof}

-Since other components of the differential of $\gamma_0$ are orbits with bigger symplectic action, which are all non-contractible, we have $\delta(\gamma_0)=|G|(0,(\Id))$.
-As $(0,(\Id))$ should represent the unit in the expected ring structure on $SH^*(\CC^n/G;\QQ)$, we would immediately get that $SH^*(\CC^n/G;\QQ)=0$, assuming the ring structure is well defined.
+\begin{proof}[Proof of \Cref{thm:quotient}] Since the other potential components (i.e.\ besides $(0,(id))$) of the differential of $\gamma_0$ must be orbits with bigger symplectic action, which are all non-contractible, we in fact have $\delta(\gamma_0)=|G|(0,(\Id))$.
+Notice that, as $(0,(\Id))$ should represent the unit in the expected ring structure on $SH^*(\CC^n/G;\QQ)$, assuming the ring structure is well defined we would immediately get that $SH^*(\CC^n/G;\QQ)=0$.
 This being said, one can understand the vanishing phenomenon without appealing to the full product structure.